PaulCCCCCCH/Robustar_implementation/doc/image-editor.md

     1. **Invoker events**.
 These are editor actions that we can redo/undo (e.g. draw a stroke, zoom in, etc.)
     2. **Graphics events**.
 These represnet UI changes (e.g. what happens when you click on color picker).
     3. **DOM events**.
 Monitor keyboard inputs.
 There is only a `keydown` event in this category.
-  - Mixed in `CustomEvents` (last 3 lines) and uses it's `fire` method to invoke events.
+  - Have `CustomEvents` (last 3 lines) mixed in and uses it's `fire` method to invoke events.
 See [here](https://github.com/nhn/tui.code-snippet/blob/master/customEvents/customEvents.js)

 - `src/js/ui.js`:
   - Sets UI styles and add DOM elements dynamically.
 Controls transitions, etc.